 Katie Feder, Psychotherapist

-One final session to make sure you’re as ready as possible for what you’re about to experience.
+This session aims to make sure you’re as ready as possible for what you’re about to experience.
 Think of it as understanding how to apply your oxygen mask before you help others.

 A career in the creative industry can be full of ups and downs (and not just across your career, but on a daily basis).
 Success will come from working out what to sweat, what to take on board and use to make you stronger, and what to shake off because it’s not worth the stress.